petzi53/rsf/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-**NOTE: This is work in progress.
+**NOTE 1: This is my personal project to learn how to use Shiny for an interactive dashboard.
+I am not affiliated with [Reporters Without Borders](https://rsf.org/en) project or website.** **NOTE 2: This is work in progress.
 Just started: About 0% finished**

 # rsf